For some reason, there are some really good Italian restaurants in Cabo San Lucas.

 Owner Stefano Miotto, who hails from Treviso, Italy, opened this Cabo location in 2001 after the success of his La Dolce Vita in Puerto Vallarta.
 He’s very hands-on, and is often seen greeting diners and checking up on meals.

 Tip: This Italian restaurant is a feel-good place, popular with large parties (can be noisy), so make sure you have a reservation.
+(There’s a second location in San Jose del Cabo too.)

 Location: Ave.
 Hidalgo